A27 road

-The A27 is a major road in England.
-It runs from its junction with the A36 at Whiteparish (near Salisbury) in the county of Wiltshire, follows the south coast of Hampshire and West Sussex, and terminates at Pevensey (near Eastbourne and Bexhill) in East Sussex.
+The A27 is a major road in southern England.
+It runs from its junction with the A36 at Whiteparish (near Salisbury) in the county of Wiltshire, follows the south coast of Hampshire and West Sussex, and terminates at Pevensey in East Sussex.

+The section between Southampton and Portsmouth was superseded by the M27 motorway, but between Portsmouth and Lewes the A27 remains a trunk road serving the conurbations of South Hampshire, Chichester, Worthing / Brighton and Hove and Eastbourne.

 It is the westernmost road in Zone 2 in the UK road numbering system.

-Between Portsmouth and Lewes, it is one of the busiest trunk roads in the UK.

 History

+The original route underwent upgrades in the 20th century including the Sompting bypass in the 1930s and bypasses of Shoreham, Brighton and Lewes in the 1960s and 70s.

 Historically, for longer distance movement along the south coast, the M25 in combination with the M2, M20, M23 / A23, A3 / A3(M) and M3 has provided an attractive alternative to the actual south coast route of A259, A27 and M27.
 In 2002 an offpeak journey between Margate and Southampton via the M25 took 2 hours 30 minutes, and via the coastal route using the A259, A27 and M27 took 3 hours 50 minutes.
 The reason the coastal route is so much slower than the M25 alternative is largely due to a series of bottlenecks on the A27.
 These include Chichester, Arundel, Worthing and Polegate.

 The British government announced, in its 2013 spending review, that it would go ahead with improvements to the Chichester bypass.
 The Highways Agency said that the proposals would be subject to public consultation in July 2015.
 The preferred route would then be announced in September 2015 and the plan would be to start construction in February 2018 with a completion date of December 2019.
 However the timescales were then revised.
 There was a six-week public consultation period during Spring 2016.
-The proposed construction would then commence in March 2019 with a completion date of March 2021.
-After five options were published and two dropped the government cancelled the whole project on 28 February 2017, citing lack of support from local authorities as the main reason.
-Chichester Bypass is now scheduled to be included in "RIS3".
-(Note: RP – Road Period.
-RIS - Road Investment Strategy.
+The proposed construction was to commence in March 2019 with a completion date of March 2021.
+After five options were published and then two removed the government cancelled the whole project on 28 February 2017, citing lack of support from local authorities as the main reason.
+Despite the A27 near Chichester being described as one of the most congested roads in England, the government in 2026 cancelled any improvements to the bottleneck, citing that there was no local consensus for the scheme.